MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-data-apache-cassandra-with-cosmos-db.md

    >[!div class="mx-imgBorder"]
    >![Review your Azure Cosmos DB account settings.][COSMOSDB04]

-It will take a few minutes to deploy the database.
+It takes a few minutes to deploy the database.

 ### Add a keyspace to your Azure Cosmos DB account